gilzamir18/AI4U/README.md

 * Micrsoft.ML.OnnxRuntime.
 * Gynasium.
 * Tested in Windows 11 and Ubuntu 24.04.

+The minimum recommended hardware for AI4U is a computer with at least a GeForce 1050ti (4GB VRAM), 8GB of RAM, and at least 20GB of SSD storage.
+Naturally, the memory requirement can increase significantly if complex inputs are used in the agent's sensors (such as images) and if algorithms like *Soft-Actor-Critic* (SAC) and DQN are employed.
+For truly interesting use cases, such as using SAC with an image sensor, a computer with at least 24GB of RAM and a high-end GPU is necessary.
+For games, we recommend modest sensor configurations, such as moderate use of RayCasting.

 # Demo Projects
 [Here](https://github.com/gilzamir18/ai4u_demo_projects) we will include AI4U demo projects that you can use for experimentation.